 - 2 tablespoons cream

-- 2 tablespoon chopped cilantro leaves, some more to garnish
+- 2 tablespoon chopped cilantro leaves, and some more to garnish

 - 1 tablespoon oil